Module and Function reference

 • interp (int) – 0: nearest neighbor, 1:trilinear

-• imagedim (tuple) – desired image size
+• imagedim (tuple) – desired image dimensions: Defaults to deformation image

 Returns: